ACHD (Adult Congenital Heart Disease Service) Clinic

 If you are an adult born with a heart condition that required surgery in childhood and you are not currently under follow up with a cardiologist you are welcome to contact us

-directly at nnu-tr.guch@nhs.net and we will advise you.
+directly at ACHDnurses@nnuh.nhs.uk (Norfolk and Norwich University Hospitals NHS Foundation Trust » GUCH Team) and we will advise you.

 What will happen during my clinic appointment?

-- You will see your consultant and GUCH nurse specialist.
+- You will see your consultant and ACHD nurse specialist.

 - The clinic aims to provide information and an explanation of your heart condition, what it means to you now, what it may mean in the future and if operations or other treatments may be needed.